Apply to Idea Capital

 I already received an Idea Capital grant.
 When can I apply again?

-Artists must wait two years after receiving an award to apply again.
-For example, if you received a grant in 2008, you may reapply in 2011.
+Artists must wait three years after receiving an award to apply again.
+For example, if you applied in 2015 and received a grant, you may reapply in 2018.

 Is there a workshop or an Idea Capital Steering Committee liaison to help with applications?